connxio/docs/docs/Users/preferences.md

 # User Preferences

+---

+**NOTE**

+*This functionality is not in production for messaging Api's only for management.
+More information can be found on the [functionality page](/Functionality).*

+---

 The user preferences page in the ConnXio Portal allows users to manage their user details, change password and enabling two-factor authentication.